vsolovyov/blog/content/postgresql-jsonb-index.md

 Current versions of PostgreSQL add new features that can exacerbate these bad query plans.

-For example, when query is estimated to return millions of rows, it makes complete sense to fire up parallel workers, but for simple 150 rows - not so much.
+For example, when a query is estimated to return millions of rows, it makes complete sense to fire up parallel workers, but for simple 150 rows - not so much.
 For a test query that I'm running to get concrete numbers for this post, I'm getting speed up from 143 ms to 120 ms with parallelization taking 6